heidar/heidar.github.io/source/_posts/2013-05-13-ruby-koans-greed.markdown

 end
 ```

-Instead of populating the hash the normal way I decided to use
+Instead of populating the hash I decided to loop from one to six (each possible
-`Enumerable#inject`.
-I quite like this method although it seemed a bit strange
+number) and get its count from the array.
+This saves work and memory since
-at first.
-But after understanding it, it becomes very readable.
+creating a hash is unnecessary.

 The second thing I did was to use postconditions where possible.
 I love them,
 they can shorten code very easily without losing much readability.